 Memories of Christmas Ham During the Holidays

 So, why ham at Christmas?
-Apparently, serving ham arises from the pre-Christian Norse tradition of killing a boar and serving it to honor Freya, one of the Norse Gods.
+Serving ham arises from the pre-Christian Norse tradition of killing a boar and serving it to honor Freya, one of the Norse Gods.
 In AD times, St. Stephen, whose feast day is December 26th, is often depicted as serving a boar’s head as an offering.
 And, as often happens when diverse traditions converge around the feasting table: Christmas ham was born.

 What is Country Ham?